xlladdins/xll/docs/Excel4MacrosH-P.md

 **INSERT.PICTURE**?(file\_name, filter\_number)

-File\_name    is the name, as text, of the file containing the picture that you want to insert into your workbook.
+File\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name, as text, of the file containing the picture that you want to insert into your workbook.

-Filter\_number    is a number specifying which converter Microsoft Excel will use to open the file.
+Filter\_number&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying which converter Microsoft Excel will use to open the file.

 |                   |                                      |
 | ----------------- | ------------------------------------ |